-Clicker use (up to 5% of extra credit): This is based entirely on clicker use, not on whether you get the answers right.
-To get credit for the whole quarter, make sure that your clicker is registered with the class no later than Wednesday Jan 10.
-You will need to answer at least 75% of i-Clicker questions to get the extra credit.
+Clicker use in class 5% extra credit for participation

+This is based entirely on clicker use, not on whether you get the answers right.
+To get credit for the whole quarter, make sure that your clicker is registered with the class no later than Wednesday April 3rd.
+You will need to answer at least 75% of i-Clicker questions to get the extra credits.

-- Cheating with clickers by having someone other than yourself using your clicker during class is considered a breach in academic honesty and will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
+Note: Cheating with clickers by having someone other than yourself using your clicker during class is considered a breach in academic honesty and will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
 Correct clicker use will be monitored by the instructor and IAs during class.